OCR-D/spec/web_api.md

 * **Processing Worker**: a Processing Worker is an [OCR-D Processor](https://ocr-d.de/en/spec/glossary#ocr-d-processor) running as a worker, i.e. listening to the Process Queue, pulling new jobs when available, processing them, and pushing the updated job statuses back to the queue if necessary.
-* **Processor Server**: a Processor Server is an [OCR-D Processor](https://ocr-d.de/en/spec/glossary#ocr-d-processor) running as a server over HTTP.
-It accepts requests, executes the processor with parameters provided in the requests, and returns responses.
 * **Workflow Server**: a Workflow Server is a server which exposes REST endpoints in the `Workflow` section of the [Web API specification](openapi.yml).
 In particular, with a `POST /workflow/run` request a workflow can be executed.
 The Workflow Server comprises a chain of call to the `POST /processor/run/{executable}` endpoint in an